How To Deploy an Indra Node¶

 Now you can login to this server with just

-We need to add a couple env vars before launching our indra node.
-We’ll be pulling from the public default prod-mode env vars & updating a couple as needed.
+We need to add a couple env vars before logging in and launching our indra node.
+We’ll be pulling from the public default prod-mode env vars in your local cloned repo & updating a couple as needed.

 cp prod.env .env